-Travel by bus from Bangkok to Surat Thani and you also have a good choice of operators and timetables.
+Travel by bus between Bangkok and Surat Thani and you also have a good choice of operators and timetables.
 In terms of price, most of the operators are very comparable in what they charge but there will be a slight difference between “express” and “VIP” services with the VIP services giving a better level of comfort and usually including a meal and some refreshments onboard.

 Buses depart from Bangkok’s Southern Bus Terminal but be sure to check the times as there are only a few buses leaving in the morning.
 There’s then a large gap until later in the afternoon when the buses are more frequent.